RESKUE/reskueapp/README.md

 5. Build a debug test version of the app with `npm run e2e-build-debug`
 6. Run the tests with `npm run e2e-test-debug`

+NOTE: The `.detoxrc.json` file contains platform specific build instructions for testable Android builds.
+These instructions are executed by `npm run e2e-build-debug` and currently Linux specific.
+Detox doesn't provide a way to make these instructions multi-platform.
+One might want to add extra Detox configurations for different Platforms such as Windows or MacOS.

 ## Configuration

 The RESKUE app supports multiple configuration environment via [react-native-config](https://github.com/luggit/react-native-config).
 Environments are configured using `.env` files.
 Variables placed in `.env` files are accessable from JavaScript, native Android and native iOS files.

 By default the `.env` environment for local development with a locally running backend is used.
 Other environemnts such as the staging environment (`.env.staging`) can be used by setting a `ENVFILE` environment variable.
 For instance use the following command to run the Android app using the staging environment: `ENVFILE=.env.staging npx react-native run-android` (Linux).

+## Troubleshooting

+##### Notifications don't show up

+- Make sure the Apps backeground service is started.
+This can be done by starting the app once or restarting your device.
+- Try resetting the Apps cache from the Android device settings.
+The app caches the ID of the last shown notification.
+If the backends database was reset (eg. for development reasons), the app might think the notification was already shown.
+- Note that notifcations are not pushed to the sending user.
+- Note that expected receivers must be in the adressed group.

+##### After updating react-native-kueres dependencies appear to be missing

+Perform the following in order:

+1. Stop running `npm run start` processes (if any)
+2. Run `npm install`
+3. Run `npx react-native start --reset-cache` (same as `npm run start` but resets cache)
+4. Run `npm run android`

+##### Preparing Detox E2E tests fails

+Take a look at the "Note" below the Detox setup instructions.